Coffee production in the Philippines: Post-World War II

 During the 1950s, the Philippine government, with assistance from Americans, introduced a variety of coffee to the country which is more resistant.
 Instant coffee began to be produced in commercial quantities which resulted to the increase of demand for coffee.
 Many farmers began shifting back to growing coffee in the 1960s.
-Importation of coffee were momentarily stopped due to a surplus in the world market due to sudden proliferation of coffee farms.
+Importation of coffee was momentarily stopped due to a surplus in the world market due to sudden proliferation of coffee farms.
 In 1980, the Philippines became a member of the International Coffee Organization (ICO).

 21st century

 Demand for coffee experienced growth.
 In 2002, the yearly coffee consumption of the Philippines was 75,000 metric tons.
 This figure grew to 170,000 metric tons annually by 2018.
 As of the same year, the Philippines began to import coffee due to low coffee production at only 35,000 metric tons annually.
 It imports about 75,000-100,000 metric tons of dried coffee beans amounting ₱7 billion-10 billion from Vietnam and Indonesia according to the Department of Agriculture (DA).

 By 2016, according to PhilMech, an agency under DA, Mindanao is the leader of local production of dried coffee beans.
 Sultan Kudarat is the province that produces the most coffee in the island.
 Coffee production in traditional cultivation areas such as the Cordillera and Calabarzon experienced a decline due to strong typhoons which battered the region in the same year.

 While 2020 brought further challenges – including the COVID-19 pandemic and the Taal Volcano eruption – it could also mark the beginning of a new era for Philippine specialty coffee.
 For the first time in history, a locally produced coffee won the 2020 Philippine National Barista Championship (PNBC).

 The Duterte administration signed a “Philippine Coffee Industry Roadmap 2017-2022” with the purpose of boosting the country's annual domestic coffee output from 37,000 metric tons (MT) a year to 214,626 MT by 2022.
 According to the roadmap, this will bring the country's coffee self-sufficiency level to 161% from the current 41.6%.

+Sitios Balutakay and Pluto, Barangay Managa, Bansalan strategically located at Mount Apo's foothills is one of the best sources of Arabica coffee (Citrus Sparkle) in Southeast Asia.
+Recognized by the Filipino Coffee Institute, its “Winners Circle” farmers, members of Balutakay Farmers Cooperative (Bacofa) won several coffee competitions, including the Southeast Asia Green Coffee Competition in Thailand.

+Climate change

+Agriculture in the Philippines is highly susceptible to the effects of global climate change.
+Extreme weather events have destroyed coffee plantations in the Philippines and are having long-term effects on production.
+Typhoon Ompong in 2018 damaged more than 20,000 coffee trees along the Cordillera Mountain Range.